OKDP/jupyterlab-docker/README.md

 The [official images](#tagging) are publiqhed to the [okdp quay.io registry](https://quay.io/organization/okdp):

 1. At every release, and,
-2. Periodically, every mondat at 05H00 GMT
+2. Periodically, every monday at 05H00 GMT

 ## Tagging